5th Cavalry Brigade (United Kingdom): War of movement

 1918 saw the return of the war of movement and the division took part in the First Battle of the Somme notably the Battle of St Quentin (21–23 March), the Battle of the Lys (Battle of Hazebrouck of 14–15 April), the Battle of Amiens (8–11 August) and the Second Battle of the Somme (Battle of Albert of 21–23 August and the Second Battle of Bapaume of 31 August–3 September).

 The division was then split up with the 5th Cavalry Brigade serving with Fourth Army.
 It took part in the battles of the Hindenburg Line: the battles of St. Quentin Canal (29 September–2 October), Beaurevoir Line (3–5 October) and Cambrai (8–9 October); and in the Pursuit to the Selle (9–12 October).
 Its final action was to take part in the Advance in Picardy (17 October–11 November) including the Battle of the Sambre (4 November).

 Armistice

+German soldiers watching the entry of the 12th Lancers into Spa, Belgium, 29 November 1918.

 At the Armistice, the brigade had reached Clairfayts with Fourth Army.
 On 15 November, the division was re-assembled near Maubeuge and ordered to advance into Germany as an advance screen for Fourth Army and form part of the Occupation Force.
 The move began on 17 November, Ciney and Rochefort were reached five days later and the 5th Cavalry Brigade crossed the German border south of St. Vith on 1 December.

 In late December, the division moved to winter quarters south and south-east of Liège.
 It remained here until 30 January 1919 when it exchanged regiments with 1st and 3rd Cavalry Divisions then gradually moved back to England.
 The division ceased to exist at midnight 31 March / 1 April 1919.